-The answer is yes, under specific circumstances.
-Before we get to that, it’s important to take a quick look at these two accounts.
+The answer is yes, but you have to meet specific requirements.
+Before we get to that, let’s take a quick look at these two accounts.

-Both Health Reimbursement Arrangements (HRAs) and Health Savings Accounts (HSAs) are designed to help people pay for out-of-pocket medical expenses for themselves and their families through set-aside funds.
-They also provide participants, also known as healthcare consumers, more control over their personal healthcare.
-As a healthcare consumer with an HRA or HSA, you can choose how, when and where to spend your benefit dollars.
+HRAs and HSAs help people pay for out-of-pocket medical expenses for themselves and their families through set-aside funds.
+They also provide participants, or healthcare consumers, more control over their healthcare decisions.
+As a healthcare consumer with an HRA or HSA, you can choose how to use your benefits best.

 HRA | HSA | |